Linda is a seasoned writer and home-decorating authority. She loves sharing design trends, decor ideas, and useful tips

 If your old sofa is a little worse for wear, don’t give up on it yet without trying to update its look.
 Even though you’ve had it for a few years, it doesn’t make much sense to drain your bank account to go out and buy a new one.
 Just because the fabric is worn and the cushions are droopy doesn't mean it's time to toss it away.
 You can easily give your old sofa a new upscale look with these simple DIY techniques.

 Swap Out Throw Pillows

 Replace Sagging Cushions

-When your sofa starts to look droopy it's time to restore the cushions.
+When your sofa starts to look droopy, it's time to restore the cushions.
 Don’t just try stuffing a bunch of polyester fill into the cushions; it will simply result in a lumpy mess.
-Remove the cushion cover and wrap the foam with polyester or cotton batting, or purchase new foam inserts.
-If you go to an upholstery shop you'll end up spending way to much.
-Search for online cushion sources that are economical and that get good reviews.
+Remove the cushion cover, wrap the foam with polyester or cotton batting, or purchase new foam inserts.
+If you go to an upholstery shop, you'll end up spending way too much.
+Search for online cushion sources that are economical, and that get good reviews.

 All you have to do is provide the seat and back cushion measurements.
 Next, decide on the type of firmness.
 In a week or so, you’ll have a comfortable, brand new-looking sofa.
 If the back cushions are crushed and aren't attached to the sofa, you can add extra fiberfill and create tufting with strong thread, buttons, and an upholstery needle.